 5. Runners are actually supposed to run AGAINST the flow of traffic, not with it.

 When I started running outside, I figured that running should be like biking—stay on the right side of the road, as far into the gutter as possible, and pray you don’t get hit.
-Apparently, that’s a major no-on: runners are actually supposed to run facing traffic while still staying as close to the side as comfortable.
+Apparently, that’s a major no-no: runners are actually supposed to run facing traffic while still staying as close to the side as comfortable.

 And now all you drivers can stop cursing at those dang people who run on the “wrong” side of the road.